-Class allocations - Income, fees and expenses (other than class-specific fees and expenses), realized gains and losses and unrealized appreciation and depreciation are allocated daily among the various share classes based on their relative net assets.
+Class allocations - Income, fees and expenses (other than class-specific fees and expenses) are allocated daily among the various share classes based on the relative value of their settled shares.
+Realized gains and losses and unrealized appreciation and depreciation are allocated daily among the various share classes based on their relative net assets.
 Class-specific fees and expenses, such as distribution, transfer agent and administrative services, are charged directly to the respective share class.